-a contemporary ballet company founded in 2016 by Amy Saunder, Jordan Miller and Tiffany Mangulabnan, three dancer-creators who hail from Zimbabwe, the United States and the Philippines
+New York City-based contemporary ballet company co-founded by Amy Saunder, Jordan Miller and Tiffany Mangulabnan - three dancer-creators hailing from Zimbabwe, the United States and the Philippines

 Read more below.